 East Midlands Centre for History Teaching & Learning

 I am deeply interested in pedagogy and how students learn, and sit on the steering committee for the East Midlands Centre for History Teaching & Learning, a subject-specific advocacy group designed to promote innovation and excellence in history teaching in HE across the region.
-In this role I have developed a subject-specific teacher training programme for History PGRs and early career historians, which ran in Spring 2016 for the first time and is running again in 2016-17.
-You can find out more about the EMC here.
+The Centre will be based at the University of Nottingham from 2019-21.

 My doctoral research addressed the emergence of a new 'white ethnic' identity politics in the United States during the 1960s and 1970s.
 It seeks to explain the emergence of a new and distinct… read more